Art Nouveau: Stile Liberty in Italy

 Liberty style architecture varied greatly, and often followed historical styles, particularly the Baroque.
-Facades were often drenched with decoration and sculpture.
+Façades were often drenched with decoration and sculpture.
 Examples of the Liberty style include the Villino Florio (1899–1902) by Ernesto Basile in Palermo; the Palazzo Castiglioni in Milan by Giuseppe Sommaruga (1901–1903); Milan, and the Casa Guazzoni (1904–05) in Milan by Giovanni Battista Bossi (1904–06).

 Colorful frescoes, painted or in ceramics, and sculpture, both in the interior and exterior, were a popular feature of Liberty style.
 They drew upon both classical and floral themes. as in the baths of Acque della Salute, and in the Casa Guazzoni in Milan.